nicklockwood/Euclid/README.md

 Builders create a 3D `Mesh` from a (typically) 2D `Path`.
 The following builders are defined as static constructor functions on the `Mesh` type:

 - `fill` - This builder fills a single `Path` to create a pair of `Polygon`s (front and back faces).
-- `stroke` - This builder strokes a single `Path` to create a line of quads.
+- `stroke` - This builder strokes a single `Path` to create a strip or tube.
+A second variant of the function accepts an array of `LineSegment`, which is convenient for creating a wireframe geometry from the `uniqueEdges` of a `Mesh`.
 - `lathe` - This builder takes a 2D `Path` and rotates it around the Y-axis to create a rotationally symmetrical `Mesh`.
 This is an easy way to create complex shapes like candlesticks, chess pieces, rocket ships, etc.
 - `extrude` - This builder fills a `Path` and extrudes it along its axis, or another path.
 This can turn a circular path into a tube, or a square into a cube etc.
 - `loft` - This builder is similar to `extrude`, but takes multiple `Path`s and joins them.
 The `Path`s do not need to be the same shape, but must all have the same number of points and subpaths.
 To work correctly, the `Path`s must be pre-positioned in 3D space so they do not all lie on the same plane.